alexttx/emacs-demo/README.md

 ```

 You should see a `WK` the mode line indicating which-key is enabled.
 Now type
-`C-x` and then pause for a few seconds.  `C-x` is an "incomplete command".
-Which-key
+`C-x` and then pause for a few seconds. `C-x` is now an "incomplete command".
-notices incomplete commands

-Notice the completion list that pops
+Notice the completion list that pops into view in response to the incomplete
-into view.
+command.
 You can't not notice it.
 This can be annoying at first, but after a
 while the benefit of having a list of all possible next keys is quite valuable.

 You can page through completions with `C-h n` and `C-h p`.
 Note `C-h n n` does
 do what you might expect.
-The second `n` will fed to the keymap, in this case
+The second `n` will fed to the keymap of the
-resulting executing whatever command is bound to `C-x n`.
+incomplete command, in this case executing whatever command is bound
+to `C-x n`.

 Other which-key subcommands are:
 - `C-h n` - scroll down